 Full and Part Panchakarma – What is best for you?

 Theoretical Panchakarma is carried out in stages and is performed over several days.
 In course of the treatment, patient’s cleanse and detox progress is closely monitored and managed by practitioner and therapists.

-Not every individual and every illness will require all cleanse phases of Panchakarma.
-Moreover, a text book Panchakarma may be prohibitively expensive to carry out in its entirety.
+Not every individual and every illness will require all of the cleansing phases of Panchakarma.
+Moreover, a textbook Panchakarma may be prohibitively expensive to carry out in its entirety.

 Benefits of Panchakarma

-Panchakarma is a herbal and natural cleanse being practiced over millennia.
-The Panchakarma process is well documented in a textbook rigor, and there is no scope for subjectivity in its core cleansing methodology.
+Panchakarma is a herbal and natural cleanse in practice over millennia.
+Ancient Ayurvedic texts have thoroughly documented the Panchakarma process in a textbook rigor.
+That being the case, there is no scope for subjectivity in its core principle and cleansing methodology.
 However, minor tailoring based on region, climate and the predilection of the practitioner are likely.

 Benefits of a full body detox are self-explanatory.
 Panchakarma though is a detox regime; its final phase is for rejuvenation.
 In the last phase of panchakarma, practitioner prescribes rejuvenation focussed Ayurvedic internal medicines.
-Thus, Panchakarma has detox as the means, and the ultimate end is rebuilding of the healthy self and building of longer term immunity of the individual.
-A well designed Panchakarma program aims for overall wellbeing and good longer term health.
+Thus, Panchakarma has detox as the means, and the ultimate end is rebuilding of the healthy self and building of longer-term immunity of the individual.
+A well-designed Panchakarma program aims for overall wellbeing and good long term health of the individual.